 VeRCYe Documentation

-This documentation aims to provides a comprehensive guide to running the Versatile Crop Yield Estimate (VeRCYe) pipeline.
+This documentation aims to provide a comprehensive guide to running the Versatile Crop Yield Estimate (VeRCYe) pipeline.
 The original VeRCYe algorithm is published here.

 Overview

-- LAI Generation: Download remotely sensed imagery and predict Leaf Area Index (LAI) values per pixel.
+Snakemake.
+In general the library is split into two components:- LAI Generation: Downloads remotely sensed imagery and predicst Leaf Area Index (LAI) values per pixel.

 - Yield Simulation and Prediction: Simulate numerous likely configurations using APSIM and identify the best-matching simulations with the LAI data.
 This step also includes evaluation and reporting tools.